A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

+Modularity is an indicator often used to measure the quality of graph partitions \cite{Newman2004}.
+First defined for unipartite graphs, several modularity variants have been proposed for bipartite graph partitioning and overlapping communities.
+More recently several authors introduced modularity into bipartite graphs using a probabilistic analogy with the modularity for unipartite graph which will be discussed below.
+However when applying unipartite graph modularity optimization algorithms to bipartite graphs, it is another expression of probabilistic modularity presented hereafter.

-Let $G=(U,V,E)$ be a bipartite graph with its biadjancecy matrix $B$ and adjacency off-diagonal block matrix $A'$.
-Since $A'$ is symmetric, a unipartite graph $G'=(N,E)$ defined by this matrix actually exists.
+Let $G=(U,V,E)$ be a bipartite graph with its biadjacency matrix $B$ and the unipartite graph $\mathit{G'}$ with the adjacency off-diagonal block matrix $A'$.
 Let's consider Newman's modularity \cite{Newman2004} for this graph $G'$.
 It is a function $Q$ of both matrix $A'$ and the communities detected in $G'$ :

 where $A'_{ij}$ represents the weight of the edge between $i$ and $j$, $k_{i}=\sum_{j}A'_{ij}$ is the sum of the weights of the edges attached to vertex $i$, $c_{i}$ denotes the community to which vertex $i$ is assigned, the Kronecker\textquoteright{}s function $\delta(u,v)$ equals $1$ if $u=v$ and $0$ otherwise and $m=1/2\sum_{ij}A'_{ij}$.
 Hereafter we only consider binary graphs and weights are equal to 0 or 1.